 AREAS OF STUDY

-Three tracks are available to the graduate emergency health services major: a) Administration, Planning and Policy; b) Preventive Medicine and Epidemiology, and; c) Education.
+Three tracks are available to the graduate emergency health services major: 1) Administration, Planning and Policy; 2) Preventive Medicine and Epidemiology, and; 3) Education.
 Each track begins with a mandatory core of (4) courses, followed by track specific courses.

-The Administration, Planning and Policy track provides all of its courses from within our department, through distance education or as a hybrid in-class/online course.
+The Administration, Planning and Policy track provides all of its courses from within our department through distance education (completely online) or through on-campus/hybrid courses.
 These courses focus on the skills and knowledge necessary to exercise leadership within the EHS field.
 Elective courses are available from the departments of Policy Sciences, Sociology, and Nursing, but are not available online.

 The Preventive Medicine and Epidemiology track is designed for those interested in the public health side of emergency health services, including such areas of work as injury prevention, health policy, and disaster and refugee health services.
 Some in on-campus/hybrid courses are required with this track.

 The Education track is designed for clinicians who want to learn modern principles behind education, including curriculum design and validation, instructional system design, and education program management.
 This track is a cooperative effort with the UMBC Department of Education.
 Courses are available through distance education (completely online) or through on-campus/hybrid courses.